 48hr Update: Nose has overripe white peach and apricot, light green herbs crushed on slate slabs, so damn powerful I'm at full loss of speech.
 Palate has incredible overripe apricot, crushed slate/chalk soup, so syrupy it's ridiculous.
 Like 100 people throwing super ripe peaches at you as if they were all Randy Johnson in their prime years, ouch but delicious!
 The greatest Müllen Spätlese I've experienced.
 Going from original post at 9.4 to 9.6 tonight, just amazing...

-72hr Update: Not losing a step, going strong as ever! — a month ago
+72hr Update: Not losing a step, going strong as ever! — 5 years ago

 Aromas of buttered popcorn that blew off to butter, citrus and white flowers.
 Viscous wine that coats the mouth, but not in an unpleasant way.
 Bright key lime and other citrus with fresh mineral crispness.
-Definitely some oak influence, but not the primary like with a chard — a month ago
+Definitely some oak influence, but not the primary like with a chard — 5 years ago